Conducting a Cloud Security Assessment

 Schedule

-This class is offered on-site in either a full or half-day format.
+This class is offered on-site in either a two or three-day format.

-The full-day format is 7 hours each day (with an hour for lunch), while the half-day format is 4 hours each day.
+The two-day format is 7 hours each day (with an hour for lunch), while the three-day format is 4 hours each day.
 Both formats allow busy students time to deal with daily tasks, so they’re not forced to answer emails or put out fires during class.
-If you have more than 15 students, or need to provide operational coverage, we can support morning and afternoon cohorts.

 Curriculum Outline